lf-lang/lf-nRF52/README.md

 This repo is set up by default to target the nRF52840dk board without any soft device.
 To change boards, copy the appropriate `Board.mk` file from `nrf52x-base/boards/...` into the `platforms` directory, overwriting the file that is there.

 The file `platform/Makefile` pulls in the `platform/Board.mk` and Nordic's master makefile, `nrf52x-base/make/AppMakefile.mk`.
-To customize, you can define makefile variables by editing `platform/Makefile` and setting the variables described in [Nordic's README file](nrf52x-base/make/README.md).
+To customize, you can define makefile variables by editing `platform/Makefile` and setting the variables described in Nordic's README file, [`nrf52x-base/make/README.md`](nrf52x-base/make/README.md) (available after doing `git submodule update --init --recursive`).

 Assuming `USE_APP_CONFIG` is set (as it is by default in `platform/Makefile`), Nordic's `AppMakefile.mk` will cause the `platform/app_config.h` to be included with your sources.
 That file is a copy of the `app_config.h` file in the `nrf52x-base/boards/nrf52840dk/` directory, modified by adding the following line: